instana/crystal-sensor/README.md

 # Instana

-The instana package provides Crystal metrics and traces (request, queue & cross-host) for [Instana](https://www.instana.com/).
+The instana package collects Crystal metrics and distributed traces for [Instana](https://www.instana.com/).

 Any and all feedback is welcome.
 Happy Crystal visibility.